tiny-crab/tiny-crab/_posts/2024-12-26-movie-roundup.md

 That said, Joseph Quinn really puts his all into his role.
 I was excited with the stop-motion painted quality of the intro, but that's about the most artistically inspired component of this sequel.
 The first movie may not be a masterpiece, but it’s an excellent film now sullied by an incompetent sequel.

 ## Courtney's movie that made her wish she could throw rotten food at the director: It Ends With Us

+This movie made me mad, one because of how it was marketed.
+I had never read the book, so all I picked up for the marking was that it was a perfect ladies night out rom com.
+Which was the mode I went into seeing it: a fun ladies night out.
+And two, because there were no trigger warnings.
+I’m still shook of how that movie has no warning at the beginning or ANYWHERE in its cute little marketing campaign.
+In the same week, I saw Blink Twice and that movie from right at the beginning had not only a trigger warning, but call lines and websites for help.
+And Blink Twice was equally as graphic in abuse as It Ends With Us.
+Sure it had a happy ending.. but the whole thing just made me really anxious and worried for the many underaged girls watching that movie without a parent to debrief the topics in the movie with them afterward.
+Which.. excuse me..
+HOW is that movie only PG-13?!
+No. Just no.

 ## Zach's one pick he can't recommend enough: Janet Planet